sanjay-p93/SpringTraining/RestPoc/readme.txt

 "http://localhost:8080/math/mul"
 "http://localhost:8080/math/div"

-GET method - retune the square root of number provided as the request parameter http://localhost:8080/math/sqrt/{number}
+GET method - return the square root of number provided as the request parameter http://localhost:8080/math/sqrt/{number}

 Application also demonstrate RestTemplate used consume RESTful Web Services, The RestTemplate is used to retrieve result from the URI provided.